SAP-samples/abap-platform-rap640/exercises/ex1/README.md

 Now that you've...
 - created a wrapper interface, a factory class and an implementing wrapper class for the BAPI_PR_CREATE, and
-- have tested the C1-released wrapper for consumption in tier 1,
+- have tested the C1-released wrapper for consumption in ABAP for cloud development,

 you can continue with the next exercise - **[Exercise 2 - Create a Shopping Cart Business Object](../ex2/README.md)**.